kka186/Portfolio-Krrish-Kapoor/README.md

   <summary><b>What?</b></summary>
   <br>

-  Modeled the dynamics of a mass–spring–damper system and represented it using an equivalent RLC electrical circuit.
+ The objective of this project was to model and predict the dynamic response of a coupled mechanical system subjected to base excitation, and to demonstrate that its behavior can be accurately represented using an equivalent electrical circuit.

+A mass–spring–damper (MSD) system and a flexible vertical beam were experimentally and numerically characterized to extract key system parameters such as natural frequency and damping ratio.
+These mechanical systems were then converted into equivalent RLC circuits, allowing the same dynamic behavior to be analyzed in the electrical domain.
+The final goal was to validate that the combined MSD–beam system and its electrical analog exhibit consistent transient and frequency-response characteristics under base excitation.

   <table align="center">
     <tr>